svmiller/stevemisc/README.md

 ### The Student-t Distribution (Location-Scale Version)

-Finally, i added a few functions for extending the “standard” t-distribution in R into the three-parameter “location-scale” version.
+Finally, I added a few functions for extending the “standard” t-distribution in R into the three-parameter “location-scale” version.
 This generalizes the Student-t and is useful for getting acclimated with more general Student-t distributions, which are quite common in Bayesian